ZoinerTejada/azure-data-guide/data-guide/technology-choices/data-ingest.md

 * **Transformation**: Using stream processing, you can combine and enrich data from multiple input topics into one or more output topics.

 ## <a name="howtochoose"></a> How do you choose?

 Each data ingest service brings with it a unique set of capabilities, giving you the option to select the one that most closely meets your requirements.

 ## <a name="criteria"></a> Key selection criteria

-The following tables summarize the key differences in capabilities between each. <!--See note from analysis-visualizations-reporting.md-->For data ingest scenarios, choose the appropriate system for your needs by answering these questions:
+For data ingest scenarios, choose the appropriate system for your needs by answering these questions:

 - Do you need managed, high speed, cloud-based storage for any type of text or binary data?
     - If yes, then select one of the file storage options.